+The HRNet backbone itself follows the original implementation without structural modifications; all task-specific design is confined to the three prediction heads described below.

-The output features of the shared convolutional blocks are passed to three distinct output heads, each responsible for different tasks: a heatmap prediction head for handles and tips, a local offset head, and a target angle prediction head.
+The output features of the shared convolutional blocks are passed to three distinct output heads, each responsible for different tasks: a heatmap prediction head for handles and tips, a local offset head, and an angle prediction head.
 Since the sizes of the needle handles and tips are fixed and not the primary focus of this study, the size branch is dropped, which typically predicts object dimensions in traditional detection frameworks\cite{zhou2019objects,law2018cornernet,nguyenCircleRepresentationMedical2022}.
-The radii of the needle tip and handle were set to 4 mm and 3 mm, respectively, at the input image scale for heatmap generation.

 Each head consists of a deformable convolution~\cite{dai2017deformable} and a standard $3 \times 3$ convolution.
 Unlike regular convolutions that operate on a fixed spatial grid, deformable convolutions dynamically adjust their sampling points, enabling adaptive and flexible feature extraction.
 Specifically, in a regular $3 \times 3$ convolution, the 9 sampling locations are fixed.
 In deformable convolutions, the positions of these sampling points are shifted by learned offsets $\Delta \mathbf{p} = (\Delta x, \Delta y)$, allowing the convolution to adapt to the object's geometry and capture more relevant features.